itsayali1012/AmbedkarGPT-Intern-Task/README.md

 A Gradio interface will open in your browser.

-Notes
+## Notes

-The system runs entirely locally.
+- The system runs entirely locally.

-No external APIs or cloud services are used.
+- No external APIs or cloud services are used.

-Intermediate results are cached for efficiency.
+- Intermediate results are cached for efficiency.

-The architecture is modular and easily extensible.
+- The architecture is modular and easily extensible.

-Future Improvements
+## Future Improvements

-Add global community-level retrieval
+- Add global community-level retrieval

-Introduce reranking strategies
+- Introduce reranking strategies

-Support multiple documents
+- Support multiple documents

-Add evaluation metrics
+- Add evaluation metrics

----

-### Why this will now render correctly on GitHub

-- Triple backticks (` ``` `) are used for **code blocks**
-- `bash` is specified for syntax highlighting
-- Blank lines are placed where Markdown requires them
-- Folder structure is shown as monospaced text
-- Headings and bullet points are correctly separated

-## Project Structure